-Pain Medication: The nurses will start you on oral pain medications right away.
+Pain Medication: The nurses will start you on oral pain medications right away, which may be even before surgery.
 A balanced mix of narcotic pain killers, anti-inflammatory drugs, and anti-nausea medications may be used.

 How long will my pain last?
 How long a person experiences pain after total joint replacement is variable, but your pain should gradually diminish over time.
-You will initially require strong narcotic pain medicine for the first 4-6 weeks after surgery.
-In general, you should then be able to switch to over-the-counter pain medicines such as an anti-inflammatory or Tylenol.
-Most people are able to decrease the use of pain medication over the first few weeks and rarely require prescription narcotic medication longer than 3 months after surgery.
+You will likely require prescription pain medicine for the first 4-6 weeks after surgery.
+In general, you should then be able to switch to over-the-counter pain medicines, such as an anti-inflammatory or Tylenol.
+Most people are able to decrease the use of prescription pain medication over the first few weeks and rarely require prescription narcotic medication longer than 3 months after surgery.
 If you still require narcotic pain medication beyond 3 months after surgery, a pain management specialist may be recommended.